Free Rhode Island Arrests & Criminal Records: Search Anyone

 Government agencies may sometimes have online rosters that make it easy and quick to find out if someone is in jail; these tools are usually free for public consumption.
 County sheriff’s offices and city jails that do not have an online arrest report can be contacted via phone or by visiting the law enforcement of concern.

-Perform a County Arrest Records Search in Rhode Island Through Local Sheriff Offices
+Perform a County Arrest Records Searches Through Local Sheriff Offices in Rhode Island

 This means that all arrestees and pre-trial detainees in the counties are held under the jurisdiction and administration of the Rhode Island Department of Corrections—thus, all the online rosters in use are shared with the Department of Corrections.